ECronin1973/WSAA-Project/README.md

 Filters last five years, outputs [five_yr_fatalities.csv](./data/five_yr_fatalities.csv) for further analysis, and saves the results for trend analysis.
 This step is crucial for narrowing down the dataset to the most relevant years, allowing for focused analysis of recent trends in road fatalities.

 ### Run script '02_trendanalysis.py':
-The following Python code loads, filters, and analyzes the data saved in the CSV file and saves the filtered results as a new CSV file for the specified years:
+The following Python code loads, filters, and analyses the data saved in the CSV file and saves the filtered results as a new CSV file for the specified years:

 Use the following command to run the script:
 ```bash